Paiusco/dotfiles/README.md

     cd ~/dotfiles
     ./bootstrap.sh

 -----------------

 # Vim configuration details

 ## Vim leader key mapping
-This describes the configuration leader mapping including all installed plugings.
+This describes the configuration leader mapping including all installed plug-ins.

 I have mapped the leader key to `<space>`